warmcat/libwebsockets/README.md

 News
 ----

+## `lws_system`: system state and notification handlers

+Lws now has the concept of systemwide state held in the context... this is to manage that there may be multiple steps that need the network before it's possible for the user code to operate normally.
+The steps defined are

+`CONTEXT_CREATED`, `INITIALIZED`, `TIME_VALID`, `POLICY_VALID`, `OPERATIONAL` and
+`POLICY_INVALID`.
+OPERATIONAL is the state where user code can run normally.

+User and other parts of lws can hook notifier callbacks to receive and be able to veto system state changes, either definitively or because they have been triggered to perform a step asynchronously and will move the state on themselves when it completes.

+By default just after context creation, lws attempts to move straight to OPERATIONAL.
+If no notifier interecepts it, it will succeed to do that and operate in a backwards-compatible way.

+See `READMEs/README.lws_system.md` for details.

+## `lws_system`: HAL ops struct

+Lws allows you to define a standardized ops struct at context creation time so your user code can get various information like device serial number without embedding system-specific code throughout the user code.
+It can also perform some generic functions like requesting a device reboot.

+See `READMEs/README.lws_system.md` for details.

 ## Connection Validity tracking

 Lws now allows you to apply a policy for how long a network connection may go